A good story is made up of a beginning, middle and an end. It begins with a good hook, interesting characters, conflict, sub plots, and climax.

 Understanding what plots are and how they can strengthen your storytelling is a big part of writing.

-A good plot comes from two things: imagination and organization.
+A good plot comes from two things: imagination and organisation.

 How to plot a book